 Hydro Ottawa regulates minimum clearances for above grade electrical conductors adjacent to and over pools.
 Contact 613-738-6418 for specific information.

-Call the City of Ottawa at 3-1-1 for street lighting locates, which may run alongside or at the back of your property.
+Call the Ontario One-Call Service at 1-800-400-2255 for street lighting locates, which may run alongside or at the back of your property.

 A Development Information Officer (DIO) can advise on zoning regulations impacting your addition design proposed installation; such as setbacks to lot lines, lot coverage and building height.
 Please call 3-1-1 for assistance.
 Please contact your Development Information General Line or 3-1-1 for more information.